 With doctor prescribed medical marijuana, the underwriters will rate you according to your medical condition.
 The more minor the condition, the better the rates.

 A standard life insurance policy may not be available for some people with severe medical conditions.
 However, “Guaranteed Issue” life insurance policies address this scenario.

-Marijuana Life Insurance even has a Guaranteed Issue product that will provide you with up to $180K of coverage.
+MJ Life Insurance even has a Guaranteed Issue product that will provide you with up to $180K of coverage.
 The only requirement is that you are working 30 hours per week and have a pay stub or similar as proof.
 You must be 18 years of age or older.

 Life Insurance Without a Medical Exam